nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 }
 ```

-## Plugin Types
+## Provided Plugin Types

 ### external-messaging-provider

 This plugin type connects the messaging system to an external message broker.
 It also adds cluster support to the messaging system.

-To register your custom external-messaging-provider plugin add this to _package.json_:
+To register your custom external-messaging-provider plugin, add this to _package.json_:

 ```json
 {